 Encourage Saving and Get Them a Separate Account When They are Older

 Once your kids are older, you can get them a checking account or set up a savings book, so they can put away their Christmas money or even earn interest.
 You can compare the different bank accounts for kids on the internet, or – if you would like to help them understand accounts better – go with them to open the account together.
-It might also be a good idea to find a financial literacy training for kids so they can understand the basics, such as how savings and interest work, what the risks of credit are, and how to invest safely.
+It might also be a good idea to find a so they can understand the basics, such as how savings and interest work, what the risks of credit are, and how to invest safely.

 Teaching your kids how to save and make the most out of their money will help them achieve their goals easier.
 Whether they will save up for college or get a part time job to pay for their first car, you will know that they are on the road to financial independence.